Federico Mazzotta

-Federico Mazzotta (1839-1897) was an Italian painter, mainly of genre subjects, but also historic and Neo-Pompeian themes.
+Federico Mazzotta (1839–1897) was an Italian painter, mainly of genre subjects, but also historic and Neo-Pompeian themes.

-He was born in Naples and a resident of Capua.
+He was born in Naples and was a resident of Capua.
 In 1884, at Turin, he exhibited: Un disastro and Un piccolo disastro.
 In 1886 at Milan, in 1886, he displayed Un trovatello and Il pomo morsicato, and in 1887 at Venice: In campagna.

-At the 1866 Neapolitan Promotrice, he displayed Margherita Pusterla and her jailer.
+At the 1866 Promotrice in Naples, he displayed Margherita Pusterla and her jailer.
 Ten years later at the exhibitions of Genova and Milano, he displayed a Dionysius, Tyrant of Syracuse. he painted a La tarantella (1873) in Naples, and Il Sandalo (Neo-Pompeian) (1876) for the Promotrice di Genova.